Curating Design Sprints for your Website

 Steps in a Design Sprint

-A design sprint consists of ten or fewer members and the process is broken down into five main steps over five days.
+A design sprint typically involves a team of ten or fewer members and is structured into five key phases over five days.
+It is an intensive process aimed at solving critical problems through design, prototyping, and testing ideas.

 Day 1: Understand